Army Red withdraws from Durand Cup quarterfinal after positive COVID-19 cases in squad | Sports-Games

 The match was scheduled for Friday but has now been called off.

 ''All decisions have been taken, keeping in mind the health and safety of players and officials primarily and the continuity and success of the tournament,'' the release added.
-The other quarterfinal between Goa and Delhi FC will be held as scheduled on Friday.
+Meanwhile, the other quarterfinal between Goa and Delhi FC will be held as scheduled on Friday but the venue has been shifted to Kalyani from Kolkata.

+''The decision has been taken given the incessant rain in the city of Kolkata over the last few days, leaving the conditions at the Mohun Bagan ground unplayable,'' the organisers said in a separate release.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)